 How are addresses assigned?

 The McClain County 9-1-1 addressing policy requires a road to be given a name if there are more than three residences, businesses, or industries accessing the same road, regardless of the length.
-Road names cannot be duplicated throughout the county, and will not be named for individuals in order to avoid confusion.
+Read more about road naming here.

 Homes and businesses within McClain County, and any town following the county addressing system, receive a number based on their location along the road the structure faces.
 Each address is determined using GPS to ensure accuracy and precision when it is assigned.
 Structures on the North and West sides of a road receive odd numbers, and structures on the South and East side of the road receive even numbers.